• Home

 Edward’s career spans over 50 years but he is probably best known as Newman Noggs in the ground-breaking Royal Shakespeare Company production of The Life and Times of Nicholas Nickleby; as co-founder of the Actors’ Company with Sir Ian McKellen, and as Dorothy L Sayers’ aristocratic detective Lord Peter Wimsey in the BBC’s 1987 dramatizations of Strange Poison, Have his Carcase and Gaudy Night.

 More recently, on stage, he has enjoyed successful runs in The Woman in White, Chitty Chitty Bang Bang, Michael Frayn’s Donkey’s Years and Alan Bennett’s Office Suite, (opposite Paricia Routledge).
 He has also written and performed in plays and sketches of his own devising – and took Slapdash and Pillar Talk to the Edinburgh Fringe in 2005.
 He’s a familiar face on televsion, guest starring in 2008 as Lord Holm in the ever-popular Midsomer Murders in the episode ‘Death in a Chocolate Box’.
-In 2009, he will be seen as Aesculapius in Sonke Wortmann’s forthcoming film Pope Joan and in December played the older Donner at The Old Red Lion in a production of Tom Stoppard’s Artist Descending a Staircase.
+In 2009, he was seen as Aesculapius in Sonke Wortmann’s Pope Joan and has most recently appeared in productions of Artist Descending a Staircase, The Fantasticks, Antigone and The Importance of Being Earnest.

-Edward was the second of our ‘In Conversation with’ interviewees, and subsequently returned with an extract (‘Not as Dorothy would have liked it’) from his forthcoming autobiography, Unscheduled Appearances, several poems and an extract from his rehearsal diary for ‘Artist Descending’.
-He’ll be rejoining us again in due course with his daughter Dora for a two-handed review of Simon Grey’s The Last Cigarette.
+Edward was the second of our ‘In Conversation with’ interviewees, and subsequently returned with – among other contributions – an extract (‘Not as Dorothy would have liked it’) from his forthcoming autobiography, Slim Chances and Unscheduled Appearances, several poems and an extract from his rehearsal diary for ‘Artist Descending’.
+(A full list is given below).

 In Conversation with Edward Petherbridge.